Table of Contents Show

 The remortgaging process can be scary, especially if you have bad credit.
 Bad credit can make it hard to get a mortgage, but that doesn’t mean you can’t remortgage your home.
 In this article, we’ll talk about remortgaging with bad credit.
 We’ll talk about what bad credit is, what remortgaging is, how it works, why you might want to remortgage with bad credit, what to think about before remortgaging, how to improve your credit score before remortgaging, what criteria lenders look for, and how to remortgage with bad credit.

 We will also look into other options besides remortgaging if you can’t do it.

 What is Bad Credit?

-If you have a history of being late on payments or missing payments altogether, you have bad credit.
+You have bad credit if you have a history of being late on payments or missing payments altogether.
 Among the many possible causes are:

 - Unpaid bills

 - bankruptcies, and

 Lenders are less likely to accept credit applications, including loans and mortgages, when a borrower has a low credit score.

 For instance, your credit score may take a hit if credit bureaus learn of missed credit card payments.